tesselle/khroma/README.md

 The following scientific colour schemes are available:

-  - International Chronostratigraphic Chart.
+  - International Chronostratigraphic Chart;
-  - AVHRR Global Land Cover Classification.
+  - AVHRR Global Land Cover Classification;
   - FAO Soil Reference Groups.

 More will be added in future releases ([suggestions are